Grogs/fullstack-scalajs-workshop/README.md

 You'll need to modify the server-side only template for the events page.
 See `eventListings.scala.html`.
 Then you'll have to build out the shared events table template.
 See `eventsTable.scala.html`.

+Once you're done, start up the application with `sbt run`, browse to http://localhost:9000 and check that you can see the upcoming conferences.

+Then move on to exercise two by checking out the `exercise2` branch.